French Fries & Ketchup

 This is a Richard Brautiganesque short story of mine published in The Green Fuse, ©1976 Department of English, North Texas State University.

-My Lady, interjecting, said she wanted French Fries & Ketchup.
+My wife, interjecting, said she wanted French Fries & Ketchup.
 When one is three months short of a baby, French Fries & Ketchup can be an extremely now sort of affair.

 I, interjected upon, was diligently spoon-feeding my soul to the TV and had no time.